Phillyrea latifolia aka Broad Leaved Phillyrea

 Common names

-How to care for Phillyrea
+How difficult is it to take care of Broad Leaved Phillyrea

-Phillyrea should be watered regularly, allowing the soil to dry out between waterings.
+Broad Leaved Phillyrea should be watered regularly, allowing the soil to dry out between waterings.

-To ensure optimal growth, the Phillyrea prefers bright indirect light for 6-8 hours each day.
+To ensure optimal growth, the Broad Leaved Phillyrea prefers bright indirect light for 6-8 hours each day.
 Insufficient light can result in slow growth and leaf drop, so it's important to find a well-lit location for this plant.
 Place it near a window, within a distance of 1 meter (3 feet), to enhance its potential for thriving.

 There is no verified data on the toxicity of this plant in the records of Ploi.
 If any person, including yourself, a family member, or a pet, consume plant material with an uncertain toxicity level, it is advisable to seek the advice of a healthcare expert.